 Emergency treatment is vital for anaphylaxis.
 If not treated on time, then anaphylaxis can cause coma or death.

-When looking for “food allergy testing near me”, visit a doctor or an allergist in your area if you have had symptoms of food allergy after eating.
+When looking for “best food allergy testing in London”, visit a doctor or an allergist in your area if you have had symptoms of food allergy after eating.
 If possible, see a doctor or visit a best allergy clinic in London when your allergic reaction takes place.
 This will enable the doctor to make a more informed diagnosis.

 You need to seek emergency treatment for symptoms like:

-When you suffer from food allergy, the immune system detects a particular food or substance in food and reacts to that.
+When you suffer from it, the immune system detects a particular food or substance in food and reacts to that.
 The immune system produces cells to release an antibody called immunoglobulin E (IgE) to neutralize allergy-causing food or the allergen itself.

 The next time you eat even the smallest amount of food, IgE antibodies will signal your immune system to produce a chemical known as histamine and other chemicals, into the bloodstream.
 These chemicals can lead to allergy symptoms.